CodyKen/Investment-Analysis/README.md

-# Investment-Analysis-P1
+# Investment-Analysis

-Codes and reports for project 1 in FIN3080 Investment Analysis and Portfolio Management 2024 Spring.
+Codes for projects in FIN3080 Investment Analysis and Portfolio Management 2024 Spring.

 Academic Code: